SAP-samples/teched2024-AD181/exercises/ex4.2/README.md

 4. All of the apps you have developed in this exercise are included here.
 Let's enable all of them.

-- Enter your initials in the search field, and click the search icon
+- Enter your user number in the search field, and click the search icon

 - Select each app -- **Customers**, **Redeptions**, **Purchases**, and **Bonus Barcode XXX**